-The investment strategy adopted by the Fund is informed by the current and anticipated market environment and by the objective of delivering a consistent level of income to investors in the Fund of at least 5% pa, with a further target of value growth of at least 2% to 5% pa.
+The investment strategy adopted by the Fund is informed by the current and anticipated market environment and by the objective of delivering a sustainable return on investment which is in excess of the market average.

-The objective is to assemble a diversified portfolio of commercial investment properties and manage them with a view to achieving the target investment return.
+The objective is to assemble a diversified portfolio of commercial investment properties and manage them with a view to achieving the target investment return on a low/medium risk basis.

-The adopted criteria in evaluating individual investment opportunities consistent with our strategy include properties to be either office, retail or industrial buildings to be let on leases with a minimum weighted average unexpired lease term ideally of 7 years or more, properties to be located for the most part in the Greater Dublin Area but may also be located in the major provincial cities and properties to be capable of producing a net initial income yield of between 5% and 8%.
+The adopted criteria in evaluating individual investment opportunities consistent with our strategy include properties to be either office, retail or industrial, buildings which are let on leases with a minimum WAULT ideally of 7 years or more, properties to be located for the most part in the Greater Dublin Area but may also be located in the major provincial cities and properties to be capable of producing a net initial income yield of between 5% and 8%.